Howard Rosenberg

 Biography

-where his provocative column was distributed nationally and widely read by decision makers in the media and entertainment industry for 25 years.
-He now writes a monthly column on news media for that newspaper.
+Howard Rosenberg is the Pulitzer Prize-winning former television critic for the Los Angeles Times, where his provocative column was distributed nationally and widely read by decision-makers in the media and entertainment industry for 25 years.

-Witty, outspoken and known for his courageous views, Rosenberg was named the nation’s best TV critic in a survey of his colleagues conducted by Electronic Media and has won numerous awards for his print commentaries.
+Witty, outspoken, and known for his courageous views, Rosenberg was named the nation’s best TV critic in a survey of his colleagues conducted by Electronic Media and has won numerous awards for his print commentaries.

 An anthology of Rosenberg’s columns and essays, Not So Prime Time: Chasing the Trivial on American Television, was published by Ivan R. Dee in Chicago.
-Publisher’s Weekly granted it a coveted starred review, anointing it a “delectable book of crisp, witty and caustic criticism.”
+Publisher’s Weekly granted it a coveted starred review, anointing it a “delectable book of crisp, witty, and caustic criticism.”
 Said Kirkus Reviews: “Rosenberg is the real thing—a serious thoughtful, lucent writer whose low-brow beat appears almost incongruous...
 No one has mapped TV’s terrain more thoroughly and starkly.
 And Bill Moyers proclaimed: “Read this and you’ll see why the Pulitzer jurors said Howard is the best.”

-No Time to Think: The Menace of Media Speed and the 24-Hour News Cycle, is Rosenberg’s latest book about the perils of new-age media.
-Co-written by Charles S. Feldman, it is due to be published in October, 2008 by Continuum Publishing.
+Rosenberg's latest non-fiction book,No Time to Think: The Menace of Media Speed and the 24-hour News Cycle, details the perils of new-age media.
+Co-written by Charles S. Feldman, it was published in October, 2008 by Continuum Publishing.
+Ray Bradbury said: "You need this book.
+Read it."
+Added Linda Ellerbee: "This is a dangerous book because it's all true."

 Selected Works